Metroid II: Return of Samus

 The Queen takes 150 missiles to beat, and will test your reflexes.
 She throws projectiles that bounce on the walls in unforgiving arcs, and she lunges at you for massive damage.
 Strangely, the game allows you to leave the battle, allowing you to go back to the map and reset the fight.
 Thinking about why they allowed you to leave from the final battle of the game, I come up with a plausible explanation: they wanted you to figure out you didn’t have enough missiles.
 Since the Queen needs more than half the missiles in the game shot down her throat to give up the fight, a player might not have collected enough missiles for the battle.
 Super Metroid would sidestep the issue by substituting a charged shot for a missile, but here it’s 150 missiles or bust.

 She is defeated, and here ends the challenge of Metroid II: Return of Samus.
-However, at this point begins the only segment of the game that is fondly remembered.
+However, at this point begins a fondly remembered moment.
 It’s a strange situation; this game is more remembered for its ending than anything else.
 The Queen disintegrates, allowing you to walk left, in the room beyond where she stood.
 You find the egg, as you are now above the passage you were previously in.
 The egg cracks and out comes a minuscule Larva Metroid.
 Instead of fighting it, it simply starts following you around, floating around you.
 Your shots just pass in front of it.

 This small event that unfolds after beating the Queen will be the jumping off point for the story of Super Metroid.
 The baby Metroid’s DNA will also be revealed as what saves Samus in Metroid Fusion.
 Finally, a foolhardy attempt to double down on the supposed motherly instincts Samus Aran displays here will be the downfall of Metroid: Other M. I say supposedly because I see no motherly attitude in Samus here.
 She just singlehandedly committed a holocaust against the Metroid species.
 The very last specimen is alive in front of her.
 She brings it with her to her ship.
 Metroid II ends there, but Super Metroid shows exactly what she did with that Metroid.
 Did she raise it like her child?
 No, she brought it to scientists, who put in a cramped jar and experimented on the creature.
 Samus, in the introductory narration, is happy that they are making scientific progress.
 That’s not motherly nature, that’s a mercenary happy her dangerous work might mean something.